A Teichmuller space for negatively curved surfaces: Riemannian surfaces

-With this definition we see that the holonomy of the symplectic connection for a Riemannian metric lies in the subgroup $Sp(\infty,\R)$.
+Define $Sp(\infty,\R)$ to be the subgroup of the group $\Ham(S^1\times \R)$ consisting of elements which commute with the free antisymplectic involution $\sigma(\theta,t)=(\theta+\pi, -t)$ (the notation for this group is motivated by the involution on $SL(2m,\R)$ whose fixed point set is $Sp(2m,\R)$).
+With this definition we see that the holonomy of the symplectic connection for a Riemannian metric lies in the proper subgroup $Sp(\infty,\R)$.
 It acts on the quotient space $S^1\times \R/\tau$, the M\"obius band, which parametrizes unoriented geodesics.
+As a consequence of this observation we need to extend the type of geometry on the surface to obtain a larger space of representations.